These Three Unknown Women Used a Surprising Tactic To Stop a Toddler’s Crying – And It Worked

 This heart-warming story of parenting in the parking lot is not one to be forgotten.
 Three wise women stepped in to save the day and restore calm, with their compliments and kind words.

-One day, a woman had to go to the craft store with her 7 week old and almost two year old.
-“Everything was going great until we were leaving and my toddler started getting fussy because he had to hold my hand as we approached the parking lot.”
+One day, a woman who we’ll call ‘Darlene’ had to go to the craft store with her 7 week old and almost two year old.
+“Everything was going great until we were leaving and my toddler started getting fussy because he had to hold my hand as we approached the parking lot.

-As the woman reflected on the events, she came to the conclusion that these strangers were no strangers to handling tantrums.
-“The wise look in their twinkling eyes gave me the impression they knew exactly what they were doing,” the woman said.
+As Darlene reflected on the events, she came to the conclusion that these strangers were no strangers to handling tantrums.
+“The wise look in their twinkling eyes gave me the impression they knew exactly what they were doing,” Darlene said.

 Overwhelmingly Positive Response

-Many people were touched by this article and had many positive things to say.
+Many people were touched by this and had many positive things to say.

 “I think it’s called a redirection tactic.
 They distracted him from his meltdown by making him focus on something else.”